 You’ve probably heard of the word “superfood”, but do you know what it actually is?

 We love superfoods!
 However, there’s no scientifically based or regulated definition for superfood, it was coined for marketing purposes in the early 20th century.
 Regardless, the word “superfood” has become synonymous with foods that are rich in compounds such as antioxidants, high levels of vitamins, minerals, or fatty acids and are thought to have the capacity to positively affect health.
-There may not be a scientific definition for superfood, but we still think there’s a bunch of foods that are pretty super!!!
+There may not be a scientific definition for superfood, but we still think there’s a bunch of foods that are pretty super!

 Did you know that berries are one of the most commonly known superfoods?
 They are!
 Berries are basically a nutritional powerhouse of vitamins, minerals, fiber, and antioxidants.
 The high levels of antioxidants in berries are associated with reducing the amount of damaging free radicals in the body, reducing heart risk, and other inflammatory conditions.
 Some of the best berries for the body are blueberries, raspberries, acai, cherries, and blackberries.
 Not sure what an antioxidant is?
 Check out our article about Antioxidants: What Exactly Are They.

 Aside from fruit and vegetables, salmon is also known as a popular superfood.
 Salmon is a very healthy fish packed with protein, B vitamins, potassium, selenium, and good-for-you fats like omega-3 fatty acids which are essential fats that our body can’t make on its own.
-Other varieties of fish that also contain omega-3’s are trout, herring, tuna and sardines.
+Other varieties of fish that also contain omega-3’s are trout, herring, tuna and sardines help promote overall wellness.
 The only potential drawback to eating salmon and other types of seafood, it may increase the risk of exposure to contaminated heavy metals and other pollutants.
 We recommend eating fish and seafood in moderation and asking your doctor if you have any concerns.
 Check out this Healthline article for more information on mercury levels in seafood.

 There are some great superfood herbs and supplements too!
 Spirulina, a type of blue-green algae is known for it’s amazing list of health benefits, nutritional content, and can be taken as a dietary supplement.
 It’s high in protein, vitamins, and antioxidants.
 Spirulina is thought to help manage the symptoms of diabetes, aid in weight loss, improve gut health, and even reduce some allergy symptoms.
 Plus, did you know that spirulina is a source of Tryptophan, yep that stuff that makes us so happy and sleepy after the Thanksgiving turkey.
-Tryptophan is an amino acid that supports serotonin production, the chemical that contributes to wellbeing, happiness, and sleep regulation.
+Tryptophan is an amino acid that supports serotonin production, the chemical that contributes to wellness, happiness, and sleep regulation.

 Turmeric is a bright yellow spice closely related to ginger that contains an active compound called curcumin.
 Curcumin is high in antioxidants, has anti-inflammatory effects, and may also aid in pain reduction and speed healing - both internally and externally.